singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

 Make sure to write to files outside of the container so you don't muck with permissions.
-Since we are using module use, this means that you can create module files as a user or an admin - it all comes down to who has permission to write to the modules folder, and of course use it.
-Note that I have not tested this on an HPC system but plan to shortly.
+Since we are using module use, this means that you can create module files as a user or an admin - it all comes down to who has permission to write to the modules and containers folder, and of course use it.